Skimmeroni/Appunti/AI4ST/AI/Neural/Radial Basis Functions/Structure.typ

 	[#image("XOR.svg", width: 50%)]
 )

-The rectangular function isn't the only radial function.
-A similar choice is the *triangular function*:
+The rectangular function is simple to use, especially if the distance is bidimensional, because the capture area has the same activation value in any point.
+This doesn't have to be the case; a radial function can also assign different values to different points.
+An example is the *triangular function*:

 $ f_("act")("net", sigma) = cases(0 & "if" "net" > sigma,
                                   1 - display(frac("net", sigma)) & "otherwise") $